Where to Spend Your Wedding Floral Budget | Top 5 Choices!

 Photo by Catherine Ledoux

 There you have it.
-My top 5 wedding floral pieces to spend your hard-earned dollars on.
+That’s where I think you should spend your wedding floral budget.
 When in doubt, ask your florist for their top five!
-We care about our clients and we want you to have the most glorious wedding flowers for your budget.
+We care about our clients and we want you to have the most glorious wedding flowers for your financial comfort zone.